pmunts/muntsos/README.md

     the .Net Runtime to 5.0.5.
 -   12 April 2021 -- Upgraded the Raspberry Pi kernel to 5.10.27.
     Modified **`sysconfig`** to not kill **`sshd`** anymore.
+-   24 April 2021 -- Upgraded the Raspberry Pi kernel to 5.10.31.
+    Upgraded OpenSSH to 8.6p1.

 Quick Setup Instructions for the Impatient
 ------------------------------------------